 The new document The Seismic Assessment of Existing Buildings (the Guidelines) provides a technical basis for engineers to carry out seismic assessments of existing buildings within New Zealand.
 The Guidelines support seismic assessments for a range of purposes, including whether or not a building is earthquake-prone in terms of the Building Act 2004 and for property risk identification more generally.

-Specifically, the guidelines provide the assessment component of the new earthquake prone building regulations and methodology.
-The public consultation on the regulations and methodology began on 2 September 2016 and submissions are due on 15 December 2016.
+Specifically, the guidelines provide the assessment component of the new earthquake-prone building regulations and methodology.
+Public consultation on the regulations and methodology began on 2 September 2016 and submissions are due on 15 December 2016.